frieder/jira-issue-transition/README.md

 | Required | yes |
 | Default  |     |

-The ID of the transition that should be applied to the Jira issue.
+The ID or the name of the transition that should be applied to the Jira issue.

+> The benefit of using the name of a transition over its ID is that different workflows are supported.
+> However the action will then query the transition ID for each issue separately which results in
+> additional requests that slow down the execution time and increase the chances for the action to
+> fail.
+When the transition ID is immutable (same workflow for all issues) consider using the
+> transition ID directly over the name (speed and robustness over convenience).

 > To get the ID of a transition check the workflow in text mode or check the [REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-issueidorkey-transitions-get).
-> The action doesn't currently support to define a transition by its name.

 ### Option: summary